 Miedzi Copper Corp. and Lumina Gold Corp are considered companies related by way of directors, officers and shareholders in common.
-622738 B.C.
-Ltd., Brassard Consulting Ltd., Hathaway Consulting Ltd., Into the Blue Management Inc. and Lyle E Braaten Law Corp. are related by way of being owned by directors or officers of the Company.
+Hathaway Consulting Ltd., Into the Blue Management Inc. and Lyle E Braaten Law Corp. are related by way of being owned by directors or officers of the Company.
 Related party transactions are recognized at the amounts agreed between the parties.
 Outstanding balances are unsecured and settlement occurs in cash.
-There were no amounts due to related parties as at December 31, 2020 or 2019.
+There were no amounts due to related parties as at December 31, 2021 or 2020.